bbauska/W3Cx-5of5/README.md

 -   Who amongst you is a composer?
 Would you propose free music or free sound samples that other students can use?

--   HowlerJS is an easy way to manipulate \"the real API\" that is named WebAudio.
+-   HowlerJS is an easy way to manipulate &quot;the real API&quot; that is named WebAudio.
 If you are curious, look at the [webaudiodemos.appspot.com](https://webaudiodemos.appspot.com/) Web site, look on twitter with the hashtag #webaudio, or on YouTube.